 Back to school isn’t just a return to class.
 It’s also the time when most bullies decide who they will target during the upcoming school year.
 Come the end of October, most have decided on their prey.
 So how to know if your child will be cyberbullied?

 Research says that the victims of both in-person and cyber-bullying often possess the following characteristics:

 - Few friends

-Children who are harassed experience fear, anxiety, insecurity, oppression, depression, inability to concentrate in class, low grades, headaches, stomachaches, and nightmares.
+Children who are harassed experience fear, anxiety, insecurity, depression, inability to concentrate in class, lower grades, headaches, stomachaches and nightmares.
 And that childhood taunting often has long-lasting effects: One study followed up on boys who’d been bullied in grades 6 through 9.
 In their 20s, those same boys were more depressed and had lower self-esteem than their non-victimized peers.

 Surprisingly, however, it turns out that cyberbullying most often takes place between kids and teens who already know each other.
-One recent study revealed that teen’s current or former friends are seven times more likely to cyber bully them than someone who they’d never been friends with or dated before.
+One recent study revealed that teen’s current or former friends are seven times more likely to cyberbully them than someone who they have never been friends with or dated before.

 - Set Limits on Social Media: A study found that “hyper-networking” teens who spend more than 3 hours per school day on social networks are 110% more likely to be cyberbullied.

 - Keep Moving: Kids who participate in at least 30 minutes of exercise per day are statistically less likely to encounter cyberbullying.